A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

 \begin{proof} If we take $\Ga = \Ga _X$ as our model map for $X$, the above example shows that $\widehat{\scr{H} (b)} ^\Ga = \scr{H} (b)$ and $X = \hat{X}$, so that $X$ acts as multiplication by $z$ on its initial space by Proposition \ref{multbyz}. \end{proof}

-\begin{remark} Theorem \ref{Glerep} and Example \ref{Gleasoncharfun} show that the (weak coincidence class of any) characteristic function is a unitary invariant: If $X, Y$ are two CCNC row partial isometries which are unitarily equivalent then one can choose model triples for $X, Y$ so that they have the same characteristic function.
-Conversely if the characteristic functions of $X, Y$ coincide weakly, $\scr{H} (b_X )= \scr{H} (U b_Y )$ for a fixed unitary $U$, then both $X, Y$ are unitarily equivalent to extremal contractive Gleason solutions for $\scr{H} (b_X)$ (it is easy to see that multiplication by $U$ is a constant unitary multiplier of $\scr{H} (b_X )$ onto $\scr{H} (U b_X)$ taking extremal Gleason solutions onto extremal Gleason solutions).
+\begin{remark} Theorem \ref{Glerep} and Lemma \ref{Gleasoncharfun} show that the (weak coincidence class of any) characteristic function is a unitary invariant: If $X, Y$ are two CCNC row partial isometries which are unitarily equivalent then one can choose model triples for $X, Y$ so that they have the same characteristic function.
+Conversely if the characteristic functions of $X, Y$ coincide weakly, $\scr{H} (b_X )= \scr{H} (U b_Y )$ for a fixed unitary $U$, then both $X, Y$ are unitarily equivalent to extremal Gleason solutions for $\scr{H} (b_X)$ (it is easy to see that multiplication by $U$ is a constant unitary multiplier of $\scr{H} (b_X )$ onto $\scr{H} (U b_X)$ taking extremal Gleason solutions onto extremal Gleason solutions).

 Unless $d=1$, the characteristic function of a CCNC row partial isometry is not a complete unitary invariant.
-Indeed, if $b \in \scr{S} _d (\J , \K)$, $b(0) =0$, has two extremal contractive Gleason solutions $X, X'$ which are not unitarily equivalent, the above results show that $X , X'$ are two non-equivalent row partial isometries with the same characteristic function.
-The example below shows that such Schur class functions exist. \end{remark}
+Indeed, if $b \in \scr{S} _d (\J , \K)$, $b(0) =0$, has two extremal Gleason solutions $X, X'$ which are not unitarily equivalent, the above results show that $X , X'$ are two non-equivalent row partial isometries with the same characteristic function.
+The subsection below provides examples of such Schur-class functions. \end{remark}